www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_custom_fields.md

 | custom_field_options | For single_select and multi_select field_types, this is the list of options for that select.
 | custom_field_options.priority | Numeric value used for ordering the custom field options.
 | custom_field_options.external_id | String value, the external_id for the custom field option
+| description | The custom field's description
+| expose_in_job_board_api | Boolean.
+Only relevant for Job custom fields.
+If true, then the field will be shown in the Job Board API.
+| api_only | Boolean.
+Only relevant for Job custom fields.
+If true, this custom field can only be edited from the API.
+| offices | If this custom field only applies to a subset of offices, then this list contains each office.
+Otherwise, if the list is empty, it applies to all offices.
+| departments | If this custom field only applies to a subset of departments, then this list contains each department.
+Otherwise, if the list is empty, it applies to all department.
+| template_token_string | Token string used in email and offer document templates

 ## GET: List Custom Fields